 At Leeds English Language School our students' wellbeing is extremely important to us.
 We have a caring and supportive team to look after you and help you with any problems.
+We believe that communication is essential and want you to feel comfortable and happy during your stay.

-Safeguarding and Welfare Officer
+Safeguarding and Welfare

 If you have any personal problems, the welfare team will be happy to talk to you.
 If they are not available, then our friendly team in the office will also be happy to listen to you.
+You can also email us if you prefer a private meeting.